zeek/spicy/doc/development/coding-style.rst

   one line summary and then explain at a high-level what's going on, including in particular any new functionality and changes to existing semantics.
-Include short examples of functionality if possibles.
-(Expect people to read your commit messages. :)
+Include short examples of functionality if possible.
+(Expect people to read your commit messages. :) )

-- If the commit refers to ticket or PR, include the number into the commit message.
+- If the commit refers to ticket or PR, include the number in the commit message.

 - Aim to make commits self-containing chunks of functionality.
 Rebase